hubertgorczynski/Tasks-REST-API/README.md

 # Tasks-REST-API
 REST-API created during Kodilla course.

-### This repository contains exercise from Kodilla course.

 ### Description:
 This is REST API for management daily tasks.
 It uses standard HTTP methods like: GET, PUT, POST and DELETE.
 Application is deployed also on Heroku server - https://hubertgorczynski.github.io/